-- Online update packages will not work. - Updates that use Bootable Media Creator (BoMC) will not work because BoMC uses the LAN over USB interface. - You must install the IPMI device driver to use ASU to change the IMM or UEFI configuration. - You cannot set the IMM OS Loader watchdog. - Portable and installable Dynamic Systems Analysis (DSA) will not be able to obtain any IMM information.
+- Online update packages will not work.

+- You must install the IPMI device driver to use ASU to change the IMM or UEFI configuration.

+- You cannot set the IMM OS Loader watchdog.

 Network Configuration

 Select this choice to view the system management network interface port, the IMM MAC address, the current IMM IP address, and host name; define the static IMM IP address, subnet mask, and gateway address, specify whether to use the static IP address or have DHCP assign the IMM IP address, save the network changes, and reset the IMM.